 Clayton campus: Wellington Road, Building 68, 55 Scenic Boulevard Monash University, Victoria 3800, Australia

 Sir Zelman Cowen School of Musico, Building 68, Scenic .
 Boulevard, Monash University, Clayton campus, Victoria 3800, Australia

 +61 3 9905 2120

 Master of Arts.
 In composition, performance.
-Master of Music.
-May include performance, music technology.
 Master of Education.
 In music education.
 Master of Cultural and Creative Industries.
 Doctor of Philosophy.
 In theatre and performance, music performance, composition, musicology, ethnomusicology.